brown-ccv/w3d-translator/NOTES.md

   - Make sure this is NOT tagged as MainCamera.
   - Make sure it does NOT have an Audio Listener
   - This camera sits inside `Story` in the hierarchy
+- Unity will display the camera with the highest "Depth" value
+  - Set Main Camera depth to 1
+  - Set Cave Camera depth to 0

 ### Background